 - Download mining software.
 There are many programs for crypto/Bitcoin mining.
 Some software can be more technical to use, while some may provide a more user friendly graphical user interface.
 Mining pools may also provide or suggest a particular software to use.

 - Begin mining!
 It’s recommended to transfer all earnings to a safe BTC wallet in your control.
 It’s important to note, regular maintenance is also completed on your mining system, as per the recommendations.

 Factors to Consider in Choosing the Best Hardware for DIY Mining

 This is a representation of the number of calculations, which the hardware can do per second.
 It’s a crucial parameter, a higher hash rate will boost the chances of solving a calculation to result in sealing-off the block and earning you a reward.

 In measuring hash rate, it should be in MH/sec or megahashes per second, GH/sec or gigahashes per second, and TH/sec or terahashes per second.
 For Bitcoin, the range is from 336 MH/s to 14,000,000 MH/s.

-Another factor is the energy consumption, there is a critical relationship between Hash Rate and power consumption, when calculating profitability.
+Another factor to consider for those who want to mine Bitcoin in Australia, is that the energy consumption, there is a critical relationship between Hash Rate and power consumption, when calculating profitability.